fusionpbx/fusionpbx-app-ringotel/README.md

 This streamlines user management for those using both FusionPBX and Ringotel.

+**In Integration tab, we currently have the Bandwidth integration feature.
+We may add more options later, or you can add new ones yourself.**

 #### **Before accessing the Ringotel application page**, **update permissions and default settings** in FusionPBX.
 This ensures proper user access and module functionality.

 ![ringotel default settingsd](https://github.com/user-attachments/assets/8437e08e-6f79-4fe2-8857-fd9a80068e99)